GrainLearning/grainLearning/docs/source/rnn.rst

 Running a Sweep on HPC
 ''''''''''''''''''''''
-This instructions assume that your HPC platform uses job scheduler slurm. `run_sweep.sh` configures the job and loads modules from **Snellius**, these can be different in other supercomputers.
+.. warning:: This instructions assume that your HPC platform uses job scheduler slurm. `run_sweep.sh` configures the job and loads modules from **Snellius**, these can be different in other supercomputers.

 1. Install grainLearning and rnn dependencies.
 2. Create the folder containing your data, `run_sweep.sh`, file :ref:`my_sweep_CL.py <my sweep CL>` and `example_sweep.yaml`, make sure to modify the last one accordingly.